 If you have problems working out which side is which, test the HTV by cutting a small test piece.
 It is the side that will peel the easiest.
 You can use the test shapes of your Scan N Cut to do this in the corner of your HTV.

 It is a good idea to mark your HTV once you are sure which side is which.

 More Top Tips for HTV

 I have another tutorial with more information on sorting out issues and some step-by-step instructions.

 Cricut app may help

 The timing is often guesswork and experience.
-If you can locate suggested or recommended setting you are in front!
+If you can locate the suggested or recommended settings then you are in front!

 I found that the Cricut site had a cool app that provides you a guide to time and heat.
 So if you have Cricut Easy Press check it out!